WAGS 2 WISHES // Featured Fido

 located in Calgary

 “Oh, hello there!
 My name is Culvert, Cully for short!
 Got a minute to hear my tail?
 It’s worth the read!
 I’m a pretty shy fella, but with my new foster people, we’re working on that!
-I’m not quite ready for adoption yet as I’m a pretty big scaredy-pants when it comes to, well…basically everything.
+I’m a pretty big scaredy-pants when it comes to, well…basically everything.

 Okay, let’s rewind to the very beginning when I was just a wee pup!
 I was actually rescued from a culvert — hence my name!
 I was pretty wild then, but my first family tried to give me a nice home.
 I was so fearful of everyone and everything and they tried their hardest to help me become more courageous.
 They even let me sleep in the bed and gave me a nice collar to show that I was a part of the family.
 But I just couldn’t help myself, I was still so freaked out all the time.
 One night, I asked to go outside for a pee and not sure what came over me, but JUST LIKE THAT, I started running!
 My heart was pounding which spooked me even more, so I just kept running.
 I sorta heard them calling for me, but I just couldn’t bring myself to come back inside.
 I think they might call that claust-ruff-obia, yeah, that’s it!